salmanalibanani/salmanalibanani.com/content/post/azure-service-bus-client-library-for-dot-net.md

 ![Standard Normal Distribution](/img/azure-service-bus-client-library-for-dot-net/pic.png)

 ## Subscribing to a Topic
 The code to subscribe to a topic follows a very similar pattern.
 Instead of using ``TopicClient``, we use ``SubscriptionClient``.
-To make this demo work, we created a subscription via Azure Portal, but it is possible to create subscriptions via ``ManagementClient`` object, which we used above.
+To make this demo work, we created a subscription via Azure Portal, but it is also possible to create subscriptions via a ``ManagementClient`` object, which we used above.

 You can find the sender application <a href="https://github.com/salmanalibanani/AzureServiceBusTopicSend" target="_blank">here</a>, and receiver application <a href="https://github.com/salmanalibanani/AzureServiceBusTopicReceive" target="_blank">here</a>.